plone/training/mastering-plone/zpt_2.rst

 * Overriding templates with :py:mod:`z3c.jbot` is easy.
 * Understanding templates can be hard.
 * Use plone.app.debugtoolbar and pdb; they are there to help you.
-* Skin templates are deprecated; you will probably only encounter them when you work on Plone 4.
+* Skin templates are deprecated; you will probably only encounter them when you work on Plone 4 or older addons and client code.